 Second-hand equipment offered for sale should be fit for purpose and safe to use, in addition, be subjected to the in-service inspection and testing procedures (PAT Testing).
 We would recommend attending our one day PAT Competent Person course, this covers all the procedures suitable for testing donated appliances.

 I would like to study at home before attending a course, what do you recommend?

 If you book a course with us, you can download a copy of our training manual to study.
-This manual follows the course syllabus and also includes sample questions and a chapter on basic electrical theory.
 You will receive a paper copy of the manual on the course.
-We also provide a loan copy of the IET Code of Practice for use during the course and open book exam, but we do recommend purchasing your own copy.
-This is available to purchase here.
+We recommend also purchasing a copy of the IET Code of Practice.

 Is there a City & Guilds 2377 online mock exam I can practice on?